rkalendar/PCRpanel/README.md

 How do I set or change [the Java path system variable](https://www.java.com/en/download/help/path.html)

+To run the project from the command line.
+Command-line options, separated by spaces.
+The executive file ```PCRpanel.jar``` is in the ```dist``` directory, which can be copied to any location.
-To run the project from the command line, go to the target folder and type the following; an individual file or a file folder can be specified:
+Go to the target folder and type the following; an individual file or a file folder can be specified:

 ```
 java -jar <PCRpanelPath>\dist\PCRpanel.jar <PCRpanelPath>\test\config.file